FAT TISSUE

 In line with evolutionary reasoning, self-devaluation conflicts are the primary conflict theme associated with cerebral medulla-controlled organs deriving from the new mesoderm.

-NOTE: Whether the conflict affects the fat tissue of the right or left side of the body (or both sides) is determined by a person’s handedness and whether the conflict is mother/child or partner-related.
+NOTE: Whether the conflict affects the fat tissue of the right or left side of the body is determined by a person’s handedness and whether the conflict is mother/child or partner-related.
 A localized conflict affects the fat tissue that is closest to the site associated with the self-devaluation conflict.

 CONFLICT-ACTIVE PHASE: fat tissue necrosis (cell loss)